How do you start wood carving?

-Chip carving involves using a knife, chisel, and a hammer.
+Chip carving involves using a knife, a chisel, and a hammer.
 The process is exactly as the name suggests: chipping away at a piece of wood.
-This can be used to create intricate patterns in wooden plates and boards.
-Chip carving knives are best used with softer woods, and allow you to create beautiful pieces from the negative space created from removing wood “chips.”
+This can be used to create intricate patterns on wooden plates and boards.
+Chip carving knives are best used with softer woods and allow you to create beautiful pieces from the negative space created by removing wood “chips.”

 Types of woods to consider as a starter

-If you’re just starting out with woodcarving, it’s better to choose a softwood like birch, limewood, pine, willow or horse chestnut.
+If you’re starting with woodcarving, choosing a softwood like a birch, limewood, pine, willow or horse chestnut is better.
 These are easier to carve.
 Soon, when you’re more experienced, you can use birch burl, cherrywood, maple, apple, pear, olive or walnut.
-All of these contain beautiful patterns and colours, and will add new elements to your designs.
+These contain beautiful patterns and colours and will add new elements to your designs.

 Once you’ve decided on your wood carving style, it’s time to select the type of wood you want to work with.
 Butternut and basswood are softer types of wood that are easier for beginners to carve.
-Butternut offers a nice looking grain if you’re planning to leave your sculpture unpainted.
-Whatever you choose, make sure you purchase the wood from an art and crafts store or wood supplier.
+Butternut offers a nice-looking grain if you plan to leave your sculpture unpainted.
+Make sure you purchase the wood from an art and crafts store or wood supplier.

 Butternut: Easy to carve, with a coarse grain.
-Light brown colored with a distinct wood pattern.
-Butternut will have a coarse grain which will make it a bit more difficult to avoid chipping during the whittling process but it’s soft and easy enough to carve through that it still is a viable beginner piece.
+Light brown coloured with a distinct wood pattern.
+Butternut will have a coarse grain which will make it a bit more challenging to avoid chipping during the whittling process, but it’s soft and easy enough to carve through that it still is a viable beginner piece.
 You will likely need to go to a lumber yard to get Butternut.

 White Pine: Easy to carve, with a medium grain.
-Soft and cream colored.
-Pine is very soft but has a bit of a coarser grain.
+Soft and cream-colored.
+Pine is very soft but has a bit of coarser grain.

-*If you’re getting your wood from a craft store, chances are you won’t find many growth rings or knots in it.
-If you’re getting it from a lumberyard, however, these might be more of an issue.
-Remember, if you’re a wood carving beginner it can be difficult to carve around these natural formations.
+If you’re getting your wood from a craft store, chances are you won’t find many growth rings or knots.
+However, if you’re getting it from a lumberyard, this might be more of an issue.
+Remember, carving around these natural formations can be challenging if you’re a wood carving beginner.
 Get the cleanest wood possible and come back to the tricky stuff later.
 Practice makes perfect.

-Sharpening your knives not only makes your work easier, it is safer too.
+Sharpening your knives not only makes your work easier but is also safer too.
 It’s far more likely you’ll be injured using a dull blade than a sharp one.